Dynamic Latent Class Structural Equation Modeling: A Hands-On Tutorial for Modeling Intensive Longitudinal Data

-A general form of the within-level DLCSEM equations can be expressed as follows\footnote{The latent variable model can be extended further by including an additional term $h_{1 l l^{\prime}}\left(\eta_{1 i(t-l)}, \eta_{1 i(t-l^{\prime})}\right)$, vector of potentially nonlinear functions of latent variables at different lags (i.e., interactions and quadratic effects) and/or semiparametric functions, such as spline, \cite{Perperoglou2019} useful in conditions where the specific functional form is unknown or not appropriate to define in advance \cite{Marcoulides2018}.}:

 where the additional subscript $s$ denotes the categorical latent variable representing the state for individual $i$ at time point $t$.
-In its most general form, all parameters on the within level can be state specific, leading to completely different models for each state.
-In practical applications, it is meaningful to constrain these parameters using theoretic considerations.
-We will provide two didactic examples of how these constraints can be used.

-To determine the state $s$ of an individual $i$ at time $t$, we need to define a transition model.
-Therefore, we assume that all individuals are subject to dynamic transitions governed by a HMM\footnote{In the literature, HMMs may also be referred to as "Regime Switching Models".}.

-HMMs are a widely utilized class of models that introduce time-variation in parameters by allowing them to assume different values depending on the underlying state or regime.
-This time-variation is driven by a discrete-valued latent stochastic process characterized by the Markov property, which implies that the current state depends solely on the immediate previous state.

-The transition dynamics of the Markov process are encapsulated in a transition matrix, $\mathbf{P}$, which specifies the probabilities of moving from one state to another in successive time periods.
-Specifically, the transition matrix defines:

-thereby determining the likelihood of each possible state transition.
-The complete transition matrix for two states $S=1,2$ is given by
+The latent variable model can be extended further \chg{\citep[see][]{Kelava2019}} by including an additional term $h_{1 l l^{\prime}}\left(\eta_{1 i(t-l)}, \eta_{1 i(t-l^{\prime})}\right)$, vector of potentially nonlinear functions of latent variables at different lags (i.e., interactions and quadratic effects) and/or semiparametric functions, such as spline, \cite{Perperoglou2019} useful in conditions where the specific functional form is unknown or not appropriate to define in advance \cite{Marcoulides2018}.